 How Does the Shoulder Work? | Shoulder Pain in Mehlville, MO

-The shoulder is among the largest and most intricate joints we have.
-In reality, what we call the shoulder joint is made up of four different joints:
+The shoulder is among human body’s largest and most intricate joints.
+In actuality, it is a multiplex of four joints:

 - The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
-As the ball is several times larger than the socket, it allows for more movement than any other joint.
+Given the relatively shallow dish, it has the widest range of motion as any other human joint.

-- The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the part of the shoulder blade that is the highest part of the shoulder.
-A plane joint, it allows for additional rotation of the shoulder blade.
+- The acromioclavicular (AC) joint connects the collarbone to the acromion, the part of the shoulder blade that is the highest part of the shoulder.
+A plane style synovial joint, it helps extend the upper extremity from the trunk.

-- The sternoclavicular (SC) joint is a plane-style synovial joint formed by the clavicle the sternum at the base of the neck.
-This joint is where the arm and torso meet, it it ensures your arm and body act in coordination.
+- The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the sternum at the foundation of the neck.
+As the only joint that connects the arm to the torso, it it ensures your arm and body act in tandem.

 The shoulder is supported and surrounded by:

-- the four muscles of the rotator cup covering the head of the upper arm bone, which power movement and stabilize and protect the GH joint
+- the four muscles of the rotator cup that surround the head of the upper arm bone, which power movement and stabilize and protect the glenohumeral joint

-- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder
+- the shoulder capsule, a tough sheath or membrane that surrounds and protects the shoulder

 - the four shoulder ligaments which provide passive stability while still allowing for a wide range of movements

-- the tendons in the biceps and shoulder which allow muscles to power the bones
+- the tendons in the biceps and shoulder which affix muscle to bone

-- the arteries that pump much-needed blood to the muscles, ligaments, and tendons
+- the blood vessels that pump nutritious blood to the muscles, ligaments, and tendons

-Being able to move your shoulder pain free depends on every part of the system functioning well.
-Blood must be allowed to reach the shoulder keep oxygen levels and muscles strong and repair minor damage.
-The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and messages most be able to be sent and received between the brain and shoulder.
+In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must be able to work together.
+Blood must flow freely to the shoulder keep oxygen levels and muscles strong and repair minor damage.
+The muscles strong enough to move and flexible enough to safely make those movements, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help support proper structure, and the nerves need to have a strong and secure connection to the brain.
 When any one of the parts of the shoulder is damaged, inflamed, or otherwise irritated, it often causes shoulder pain and movement problems.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a complimentary injury screening.
+If if shoulder pain or poor shoulder movement is part of your daily life, reach out to Axes’ physical therapists for a complimentary injury screening.

 What’s Behind My Shoulder Pain?

-- Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your shoulders, elbows, hips, knees, and other joints.
-Bursitis occurs when the bursae because inflamed after repeated activities, often occurs in association with irritation of the rotator cuff, and can make daily tasks like brushing your teeth exceedingly painful.
+- Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between muscles, bones, tendons, and skin.
+Bursitis occurs when the bursae because swollen after overuse, often occurs at the same time as irritation of the rotator cuff, and can make basic activities like getting in and out of cars tremendously difficult.

-- Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
+- Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
 It typically falls into one of two categories:

-- Acute: This can happen because of trauma, excessive overhead motions, or other overhead activities needed in some competitive and activities and fields of employment, such as track and field throwing events or moving objects overhead.
+- Acute: The result of trauma, repeated throwing, or other overhead activities needed in some competitive and activities and occupations, such as tennis or lifting boxes above your head.

-- Chronic: The result of degenerative conditions or general weakness as we get weaker.
+- Chronic: The result of wear and tear or general weakness as we get weaker.

-- Rotator Cuff Tear — These can also be acute, such a blow to the shoulder, or more chronic in nature.
+- Rotator Cuff Tear — These can also be caused by acute injuries, like falling on an outstretched arm, or more chronic in nature.
 They usually start with fraying and then tear.
 A partial thickness tear often goes unnoticed.
-Full-thickness tears, which pull the tendon off the bone, do not heal by themselves.
-Symptoms include pain with certain motions, pain when lying on the side of the affected shoulder, and a clicking feeling with certain movements.
+Complete tears, which pull the tendon off the bone, do not heal by themselves.
+Associated symptoms are pain with certain movements, pain when sleeping, and a popping sensation with specific movements.

-- Shoulder Impingement — Impingement is the result of soft tissue rubbing against your shoulder blade.
-It often occurs in combination with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement occurs the most in people who play sports or are otherwise active.
+- Shoulder Impingement — Impingement is the result of the rotator cuff and bursae rubbing against your shoulder blade.
+It is often the result of rotator cuff swellings because of an injury.
+Shoulder impingement is most common in people who play sports or are otherwise active.

-- Shoulder Fractures — The humerus, collarbone, and shoulder blade are the bones in the shoulder most prone to fracture.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-energy collisions such as a car accident.
-The shoulder pain is usually significant, along with substantial swelling and bruising.
+- Shoulder Fractures — The humerus, clavicle, and scapula are the bones in the shoulder most vulnerable to fracture.
+They are often the result of falling a significant distance or onto a hard surface or forceful collisions such as a car accident.
+The shoulder pain is usually significant, along with substantial swelling and contusions.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are compressed, when scar tissue blocks their electric signals, or the nerves rupture.
-Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
-They are usually the result of sudden trauma but can also occur because of degenerative conditions.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue blocks communication between the brain and shoulder, or the nerves are torn into two pieces.
+These injuries can cause shoulder pain, stingers, numbness, and loss of feeling in your upper extremities.
+They are usually the result of a sudden blow but can also happen because of wear and tear.

 How Do Mehlville, MO Physical Therapists Treat Shoulder Pain?

-Your tailored and proven physical therapy may include any one or a variety of different treatment plans:
+Your personalized and proven physical therapy may include any one or a variety of different treatment plans:

-- Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, break down scar tissue, and treat the affected area
+- Instrument-assisted soft tissue mobilization to identify degenerative tissue, smooth out scar tissue, and treat the affected area

-- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if your shoulder pain
+- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your physician, if you need surgery to relieve your shoulder pain

-- Kinesio Taping® to provide support for your shoulder and allow you to participate in physical activity or work while you are still recovering
+- Kinesio Taping® to provide support for your shoulder and allow you to participate in sports or work while you are still recovering

-- Trigger point dry needling to attack harder-to-reach damaged muscles, ligaments, and tendons to encourage the body’s natural healing processes
+- Trigger point dry needling to attack damaged soft tissue deeper in the body to encourage the body’s natural healing processes

-- Posture correction to make sure you do not contribute to your injuries or heal improperly
+- Posture correction to ensure you do not contribute to your injuries or do not heal correctly

 - Injury prevention so you do not lose your active lifestyle in the future

-- Other safe, effective techniques to increase and maintain your mobility
+- Other safe, effective techniques to optimize your mobility

-Missouri Revised Statute §334.506 states that you need a prescription to attend physical therapy appointments, so you need to reach out to your Mehlville, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our licensed physical and occupational therapists are responsible and work closely with your primary care physician to make sure you are getting the care that fits into your overall treatment plan.
+Missouri Law states that you need a prescription to attend physical therapy appointments, so you need to reach out to your Mehlville, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our professional physical and occupational therapists are responsible and work closely with your primary care physician to make sure you are getting the care that is safe for your condition.

 Mehlville, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only living our every day life, but to doing the things we love.
-At Axes, we focus on positive outcomes for Mehlville, MO people of all ages by implementing evidence-backed treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+A healthy shoulder is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Mehlville, MO people of all ages by developing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
 You do not have to delay in getting back to the activities you love and a pain-free life.
-Schedule an appointment online or call our location most convenient for you.
+Schedule an appointment through our website or find our location nearest you.